How many backlinks do I need for my website?

 Which side of the issue is true?

-We hate to be boring, but the truth of the matter is both quantity and quality are of equal importance to your link profile
+We hate to be boring, but the truth is that both quantity and quality are equally important to your link profile

 Let’s clarify that a bit further.